jcmdln/ansible-collection-openbsd/README.md

 **An OpenBSD-focused Ansible playbook embedded in type-annotated Python**

 `openbsd-run` is an Ansible playbook embedded in type-annotated Python which allows for running the Ansible playbooks directly or via command line.
+The goal is to trivialize deploying and maintaining OpenBSD-based services.

 NOTE: This is a work-in-progress that at times may require you are well-versed in Ansible, Python, and OpenBSD.
 Things are likely to not work at all or be